Education Programs - CUW

 Grants are available to teachers in Christian Schools.
 To be eligible, the student must be employed at a private Christian school and taking courses in Graduate Education at one of Concordia University campus locations or online.
 The value of the grant is $500 toward a three-credit course.
 An application for the Christian Community Scholarship is required each academic year.
 The application can be found at: https://www.cuw.edu/admissions/financial-aid/uncommon-scholarships.html.

 Portfolios, Practicums/Internships, Capstones, and Theses

 Most graduate education programs have requirements such as a capstone, thesis, portfolio, or fieldwork experience (practicum, internship).
-Students in these courses are allowed two semesters to complete coursework, and a final grade will be submitted upon completion of the second semester.
+Students are required to register for these courses early in the academic term.
+Students in these courses are required to complete coursework within the six-month term in which they are registered, and a final grade will be submitted upon completion of that semester.
 If a student is unable to finish within this time frame due to extenuating circumstances, an extension of up to one semester may be requested.
-Approval must be received by the Program Director and Director Graduate Education for any extension requests.
+Approval must be received by the Program Director and Director of Graduate Education for any extension requests.